verifa/learn/docs/tutorials/vault-k8s-operator/setup-kubernetes-auth-method.md

 ## Enable the Auth Method

-The Helm Chart installation has already done some pre-requisite work for us, like creating a ServiceAccount behind the scenes.
+The Helm Chart installation has already done some pre-requisite work for us, like creating a `ServiceAccount` behind the scenes.
 We only have to enable the method as Vault is already able to validate the authentication request at this point.
+If Vault would be running externally, there would be bit more work to be done.
+You can check out [vault-k8s tutorial](../vault-k8s/kubernetes-auth.md) for more info on the Kubernetes Auth method.

 Open interactive shell in the Vault server container: